 Read more on Calcaneal Stress Fracture

 A calcaneal fracture can be caused by a fall or jumping from a great height.
 Sudden heel pain at the time of impact, swelling and bruising are the main symptoms of this heel injury.
+This is a serious heel injury and needs urgent medical care.

 Pain at the back of the heel